-We present a recipe in three steps for elucidating structural identifiability using parameter symmetries.
-These three steps are captured by the acronym \textit{CaLinInv}; \textit{Ca}nonical coordinates, \textit{Lin}earised symmetry conditions and differential \textit{Inv}ariants (Algorithm~\ref{alg:CaLinInv}).
-Importantly, the CaLinInv-recipe is by no means restricted to polynomial systems of output ODEs and thus it works on arbitrary output systems.
-We want to emphasise that the additional information that is gained when using the CaLinInv-recipe over the differential algebra approach is the parameter symmetries or, differently put, the parameter transformations which preserve the observed outputs.
+We present a recipe in three steps for elucidating local structural identifiability using parameter symmetries.
+These three steps are captured by the acronym \textit{CaLinInv}; \textit{Ca}nonical coordinates, \textit{Lin}earised symmetry conditions and differential \textit{Inv}ariants (Alg.~\ref{alg:CaLinInv}).
+Importantly, the CaLinInv recipe is by no means restricted to polynomial systems of output ODEs and thus it works on arbitrary output systems.
+We want to emphasise that the additional information that is gained when using the CaLinInv recipe over the differential algebra approach is the parameter symmetries or, differently put, the parameter transformations which preserve the observed outputs.
 In the particular case when $\Delta$ defining the system of ODEs for the outputs in Eq.~\eqref{eq:ODE_sys_output} is composed of multivariate polynomials, the linearised symmetry conditions decompose into a system of linear equations that can be solved using Gaussian elimination.